-Having obtained required internal approvals, the first legal step will be to set up the new legal entity which the club is adopting.
-The process varies depending on your choice of legal structure and whether your club will have any special tax status.
+Having obtained required internal approvals, the first legal step will be to set up the new legal entity which the Club is adopting.
+The process varies depending on your choice of legal structure and whether your Club will have any special tax status.

-Support and guidance is available free of charge by calling the FA helpline 0191 211 7799 or by sending an email to: CSLegalHelp@TheFA.com The FA's legal partner, Muckle LLP, will then be able to advise on and provide a variety of services to your club at fixed costs, depending on what is suitable for the size and nature of the club.
+The FA's legal partner, Muckle LLP, will be able to advise on and provide a variety of services to your Club at fixed costs, depending on what is suitable for the size and nature of the Club.

-Alternatively the club may choose to undertake the incorporation itself or use its own solicitors or a company formation agent in establishing the company.
+Alternatively the Club may choose to undertake the incorporation itself or use its own solicitors or a company formation agent in establishing the company.